Does CRM Strategy Really Matter for eCommerce Businesses?

 - Survey data from LinkedIn indicates that 64.2% of companies using a CRM rate the technology as “impactful” or “very impactful” to their ability to increase revenue and grow their businesses.

 When shopping for the best CRM for eCommerce, Salesforce is worth exploring.
-More than 150,000 brands trust their CRM needs to Salesforce.
-Big names like Adidas and T-Mobile are on the Salesforce CRM users list.
+More than 150,000 brands trust their CRM needs to Salesforce, including big names like Adidas and T-Mobile.
 While many different industries rely on Salesforce, the platform boasts several benefits for retail businesses specifically.
+Here are a few ways Salesforce stands apart as a CRM.

 In order to be successful, CRMs and eCommerce platforms need to work together.
 However, there is often no native way for this to happen.